deepfakes/faceswap/README.md

 From your setup folder, run `python faceswap.py convert`.
 This will take photos from `original` folder and apply new faces into `modified` folder.

 #### General notes:
-- All of the scripts mentioned have `-h`/`--help` options with a arguments that they will accept.
+- All of the scripts mentioned have `-h`/`--help` options with arguments that they will accept.
 You're smart, you can figure out how this works, right?!

 Note: there is no conversion for video yet.
-You can use MJPG to convert video into photos, process images, and convert images back to video
+You can use [ffmpeg](https://www.ffmpeg.org) to convert video into photos, process images, and convert images back to video.

 ## Training Data
-**Whole project with training images and trained model (~300MB):**
-https://anonfile.com/p7w3m0d5be/face-swap.zip or [click here to download](https://anonfile.com/p7w3m0d5be/face-swap.zip)
+**Whole project with training images and trained model (~300MB):** https://anonfile.com/p7w3m0d5be/face-swap.zip or [click here to download](https://anonfile.com/p7w3m0d5be/face-swap.zip)

 ## How To setup and run the project

 ### Setup
 Clone the repo and setup you environment.
 There is a Dockerfile that should kickstart you.
 Otherwise you can setup things manually, see in the Dockerfiles for dependencies.

 Check out [../blob/master/INSTALL.md](INSTALL.md) and [../blob/master/USAGE.md](USAGE.md) for basic information on how to configure virtualenv and use the program.